-- In California, the minimum H-2A agricultural Adverse Effect Wage Rate (AEWR) is \$16.05/hour.
-If employers have a union contract, or are in a region with a prevailing wage, they must pay the higher of the possible wages. - Transportation and housing requirements under the H-2A program include: - The employer pays bus fare from the worker's foreign city, to the employment site, and back to their home city at the end of the H-2A contract. - The employer pays any hotel and food subsistence costs for traveling from their home city to the work site, and back at the end of the H-2A contract. - Employers must provide free, clean, and safe employee housing to H-2A workers, and also to domestic farmworkers whose homes are too far away to be practical for daily commuting between home and work site. - Housing must include standard kitchen appliances; otherwise, the employer must provide three meals per day.
-The employer is reimbursed \$13.17 per day per employee for meals. - An H-2A worker can decline employee housing and live with a local relative.
-They can also drive their own car and decline the free employer-provided transportation. - Employers must provide Workers Compensation to H-2A workers. - An employer cannot move H-2A workers to other crops, other locations, or other employers. - Associations can hire for all employers who are members of the same association, within a specified geographical area. - An association can transfer a worker only between employers within the same association. - Farm Labor Contractors can hire H-2A workers under the same regulations as for associations.
-They also must be licensed and bonded, to protect worker rights and worker wages. - DOL is vigilant against employees being extorted by criminal enterprises, for the right to come to U.S. from another country. - Employers are required to maintain good records that meet all applicable H-2A regulations, including justifications if they hire an H-2A farmworker in preference to a qualified domestic farmworker. - Employers face high fines and makewhole payments for not hiring qualified domestic farmworkers who applied or were referred by EDD. - If an H-2A worker is released before the completion of the contract term, that worker must be paid at least 3/4 of the total wages that would have been owed to them, had the contract run through the end of its term. - Employers who have used H-2A workers for longer periods, are at a higher level of compliance.
-Employers who have participated in the H-2A program for three years or less have the most violations, - All agricultural labor laws, including the ALRA, also apply to H-2A workers. - H-2A workers are afraid to assert their rights.
-To overcome this fear, DOL is educating H-2A employees about their rights.
+In California, the minimum H-2A agricultural Adverse Effect Wage Rate (AEWR) is \$16.05/hour.
+If employers have a union contract, or are in a region with a prevailing wage, they must pay the higher of the possible wages. ☐ Transportation and housing requirements under the H-2A program include: • The employer pays bus fare from the worker's foreign city, to the employment site, and back to their home city at the end of the H-2A contract.
+The employer pays any hotel and food subsistence costs for traveling from their home city to the work site, and back at the end of the H-2A contract.
+Employers must provide free, clean, and safe employee housing to H-2A workers, and also to domestic farmworkers whose homes are too far away to be practical for daily commuting between home and work site.
+Housing must include standard kitchen appliances; otherwise, the employer must provide three meals per day.
+The employer is reimbursed \$13.17 per day per employee for meals.
+An H-2A worker can decline employee housing and live with a local relative.
+They can also drive their own car and decline the free employer-provided transportation.
+Employers must provide Workers Compensation to H-2A workers.
+An employer cannot move H-2A workers to other crops, other locations, or other employers.
+Associations can hire for all employers who are members of the same association, within a specified geographical area.
+An association can transfer a worker only between employers within the same association.
+Farm Labor Contractors can hire H-2A workers under the same regulations as for associations.
+They also must be licensed and bonded, to protect worker rights and worker wages.
+DOL is vigilant against employees being extorted by criminal enterprises, for the right to come to U.S. from another country. ☐ Employers are required to maintain good records that meet all applicable H-2A regulations, including justifications if they hire an H-2A farmworker in preference to a qualified domestic farmworker.
+Employers face high fines and makewhole payments for not hiring qualified domestic farmworkers who applied or were referred by EDD.
+If an H-2A worker is released before the completion of the contract term. that worker must be paid at least 3/4 of the total wages that would have been owed to them, had the contract run through the end of its term. ☐ Employers who have used H-2A workers for longer periods, are at a program for three years or less have the most violations, is educating H-2A employees about their rights.